Returns of ESG & Impact Investments: A Comprehensive Assessment

 Conclusion

 ESG and impact investments have gained momentum in recent years, with growing evidence suggesting a positive correlation between ESG factors and financial performance.
 Incorporating ESG considerations can potentially lead to lower volatility, risk mitigation, and enhanced risk-adjusted returns.
 However, it is important to consider the limitations and challenges associated with ESG investing, such as the lack of standardised metrics and data quality issues.
+Given these challenges, businesses are increasingly recognizing the need to accurately measure and manage their greenhouse gas (GHG) emissions.
+Effective GHG measurement not only helps in addressing data quality concerns but also enhances transparency and supports robust ESG reporting.
+By integrating comprehensive GHG accounting into their ESG strategies, companies can better align with sustainability goals, improve their environmental impact, and bolster their overall financial performance.

 As the field of sustainable investing continues to evolve, it is crucial for investors to conduct thorough research, engage in active due diligence, and seek reliable sources of ESG data.
 By aligning investment goals with sustainability and societal impact, investors can contribute to positive change while aiming for competitive financial returns.